The best kitchen gadgets from every decade

 1970s: fondue set

-Few kitchen gadgets scream “Seventies” more than the fondue set.
-Though fondue was eaten in prior decades (and the moreish concept of chocolate fondue was invented in the Sixties), its popularity really peaked through the 1970s.
-Fondue parties – where friends would gather to eat the indulgent Swiss meal of oozing hot cheese and dipping bread – were commonplace, and fondue sets with a communal hot pot and long forks shot off the shelves.
+Few kitchen gadgets scream '1970s' more than the fondue set.
+Though fondue has been eaten for centuries, the concept took off in the United States after Konrad Egli brought it to his New York City restaurant in the 1950s.
+There's no word on who first started making and selling domestic fondue sets, but its popularity peaked through the 1970s.
+Fondue parties were commonplace, and fondue sets with a communal hot pot and long forks shot off the shelves.

-While the SodaStream – a carbonating machine making plain old water into pop – was invented a few decades earlier, you'd be hard-pushed to find a kitchen without one by the Eighties.
-According to The Guardian, some 40% of Brits owned a SodaStream in this era.
-"Get busy with the fizzy" was the catchy line that rang out from TV ads through the decade.
+The SodaStream – the carbonating machine that makes plain old water into a fizzy drink – was invented in 1903 but didn't come to home kitchens until 1955.
+It was such a hit that in the 1980s, according to The Guardian, 40% of Brits owned a SodaStream.
+"Get busy with the fizzy" was the catchy line that rang out from TV ads throughout the decade.

 1980s: salad spinner

-Brits and Americans in the Eighties were becoming increasingly health conscious and limp lettuce simply would not do.
+Brits and Americans in the 1980s were becoming increasingly health conscious and limp lettuce simply would not do.
 Credit for the invention of the salad spinner is typically given to French inventors Jean Mantelet and Gilberte Fouineteau, who pioneered versions of the device in the 1970s.
-By the Eighties, the salad spinner was a countertop staple.
+By the 1980s, the salad spinner was a countertop staple.

 Mitchell Gerber/Corbis/VCG via Getty Images